scottranken/scottranken.github.io/_posts/2025-04-23-digital-rain.markdown

   }
 </style>

-An interpretation of the digital rain effect as seen in The Matrix films, written in JavaScript using the p5.js library.
+Creating the digital rain effect as seen in The Matrix films, written in JavaScript using the p5.js library.

 <br>